blockworks-foundation/mango-explorer/docs/MarketmakingHedging.md

 For example, if the marketmaker wants to hedge 50 SOL, it might be better to spread that out over 5 pulses with 10 SOL each.
 That gives the spot marketmakers a chance to adjust and put up fresh orders instead of just sweeping all the orders on the book.

 Using this may give a better overall price than a single order, or it may introduce a new timing risk as the market moves further away while some of the position is unhedged.

+> Parameter: `--hedging-target-balance`

+> Example Usage: `--hedging-target-balance BTC:2.5`

+Sometimes when hedging, it's preferable to have a specific balance to hedge from rather than purely zero.

+For example, you might want to add 2.5 BTC to your Mango account, earn interest on it, and use it for collateral for your marketmaking.
+You wouln't want the hedging functionality to immediately sell it to aim for a neutral position.

+Instead you'd want your 2.4 BTC to be your neutral position.
+If you sold 0.5 BTC-PERP short, instead of the hedger aiming for 0.5 BTC you'd want it to take your 2.5 BTC into account and aim for 3 BTC.

+The `--hedging-target-balance` parameter allows you to specify what the target (neutral) position should be.
+The hedging functionality will then aim to achieve that target, with perp positions and spot balances adding and subtracting from it instead of 0.

+The format for the parameter is the same format as target balances for the `balance-account` and `balance-wallet` commands: it's the symbol, followed by a colon, followed by a fixed number.
+Percentage target balances aren't supported for this parameter, and the symbol must match the symbol of the base token on the `--hedging-market`.